-Tom is the lead physiotherapist, owner and clinical director at Tom Astley physiotherapy.
+Tom is the lead physiotherapist, owner and clinical director at TAphysiotherapy.
 Tom graduated UWIC with a degree in Science in Health, Exercise & Sport which lead him into gaining a further degree in Physiotherapy from Coventry University with a specialist interest in Sports Physiotherapy.

 Outside of work, Tom enjoys staying fit and healthy by attending the gym, partaking in football tournaments, completing road cycling challenges and playing golf with friends.
 The interests he holds outside of work drive him to help other achieve their goals.

 Born in Cork, Ireland, Paddy Connolly, is a specialist in musculoskeletal physiotherapy and has a strong passion for treating sporting conditions.
 After graduating in physiotherapy, from St. George’s University of London in 2012, he went on to start his career as a physiotherapist at Guy’s & St. Thomas’ Hospitals.
 Here, he spent over a year as a specialist in orthopaedics before moving into his current specialism.
 During this time, he paired his NHS role with practicing physiotherapy at several different sports teams.
 Having worked for the likes of Crystal Palace FC and Harlequins Rugby League, by 2015, Paddy was Head Physiotherapist at London Skolars, a semi-professional rugby league club.

 At the end of 2015, he became Head of Academy and First-Team Physiotherapist at professional rugby league team, London Broncos.
 Eventually, having gained the necessary skills and experience, he took over as the clubs Head Physiotherapist.
 Daily, he treated and managed the physical welfare of elite athletes at international level; athletes representing countries such as England, Wales, Scotland, France and Unites States.